-• The school will follow Sexual Violence and Sexual Harassment guidance (DfE, 2017) when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
+The school will follow Sexual Violence and Sexual Harassment guidance (DfE, 2017) when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
 This includes responding to any reports in a child centred manner and undertaking an immediate risk and needs assessment in relation to the victim, the alleged perpetrator and other children.
-The school will respond to reports of sexual violence and sexual harassment on a case by case basis considering the Effective Support document, whether a criminal offence may have been considered and whether a report to the Multi-Agency Safeguarding Hub or the Police is necessary.
+The school will respond to reports of sexual violence and sexual harassment on a case-by-case basis considering the Effective Support document, whether a criminal offence may have been considered and whether a report to the Multi Agency Safeguarding Hub or the police is necessary.
 The school will also consider seeking specialist advice, guidance and assessment and will work with partner agencies in relation to management of information and what should be shared with staff, parents and carers.

-- Upskirting is an illegal offence which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - We understand serious violence and what may signal that children are at risk from, or are involved in serious violent crime.
+School understands serious violence and what may signal that children are at risk from, or are involved in serious violent crime.
 Indicators may include increased absences, a change in friendships/relationships with older individuals or groups, a significant decline in performance, self-harm, significant change in wellbeing or signs of assaulted/unexplained injuries.
-Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs. - Contextual safeguarding/extra familial risk as referenced in KCSIE (2021) highlights that 'assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
-Children's social care assessments should consider such factors so it is important that schools and colleges provide as much information as possible as part of the referral process'. - We understand contextual safeguarding and will make a referral in the first instance if apparent. - The school will have sight of "Part 5 Child on child sexual violence and sexual harassment" in KSCIE (2021) and understand how to report and respond to allegations of sexual violence or sexual harassment.
+Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs

+School understands contextual safeguarding and will make a referral in the first instance if apparent

+School will have sight of "Part 5 - Child on child sexual violence and sexual harassment" in KSCIE (2023) and understand how to report and respond to allegations of sexual violence or sexual harassment